libopenstorage/openstorage/README.md

 The above example initializes the `OSD` with three drivers: NFS, BTRFS and AWS.
 Each have their own configuration sections.

-## Adding your driver
+## Adding your volume driver

 Adding a driver is fairly straightforward:

-1. Add your driver decleration in `drivers.go`
+1. Add your driver decleration in `volumes/drivers.go`

-2. Add your driver `mydriver` implementation in the `drivers/mydriver` directory.
+2. Add your driver `mydriver` implementation in the `volumes/drivers/mydriver` directory.
 The driver must implement the `VolumeDriver` interface specified in [`volumes/volume.go`](https://github.com/libopenstorage/openstorage/blob/master/volume/volume.go).
 This interface is an implementation of the specification available [here] (http://api.openstorage.org/).

 3. You're driver must be a `File Volume` driver or a `Block Volume` driver.
 A `File Volume` driver will not implement a few low level primatives, such as `Format`, `Attach` and `Detach`.